 Myth #12: External attackers are the only threat to our business.

-While many cyber attacks come from external attackers, some threats exist within manufacturers organizations.
+While many cyber attacks come from external attackers, some threats exist within manufacturers’ organizations.
 Virtru defines insider threats as “malicious insiders willfully stealing, damaging or exposing internal data or systems, but employees motivated by grievances or profit are only one small part of the total threat.”
-Insider threats can also consist of previous employees that have knowledge or access to the internal processes of an organization.
-An insider threat is a serious security concern, as attacks are carried out without much difficulty, and insider threats can easily access sensitive information due to lax restrictions of company data access.
+Insider threats can also consist of previous employees who have knowledge or access to an organization’s internal processes.
+An insider threat is a serious security concern, as attacks are carried out without much difficulty.
+Insider threats can easily access sensitive information due to the lax restrictions of company data access.
 Netwrix provides a list of best practices that can help minimize the risk of insider threats.

 1. Perform enterprise-wide risk assessments.

 2. Document and consistently enforce policies and controls.